-Figure 91: Upload Self Certificate
+Figure 88: Add Self Certificate (3)

-- 9. Upload the Certificate: - Click the Browse button, and locate the certificate file on your PC - Select the file.
-The name will appear in the Certificate File field. - Click the Upload button to upload the certificate file to the Broadband VPN Gateway. - Click Back to return to the Self Certificates screen..
-The new Certificate will appear in the Active Self Certificates list.
+- 8. Upload the Certificate: - Click the "Browse" button, and locate the certificate file on your PC - Select the file.
+The name will appear in the "Certificate File" field. - Click "Upload" to upload the certificate file to the Broadband VPN Gateway. - Click "Finished" to return to the Certificate list.
+The new Certificate will appear in the list.